-The Sheriff's Fund and the Tax Collector Fund.
-The Sheriff's Fund and the Tax Collector Fund.
+The Sheriff is the trustee, or fiduciary, for the Sheriff's Fund and the Tax Collector Fund.
 The Sheriff's Fund and the Tax Collector Fund account for assets held by the Sheriff as an agent for deposits held pending court action (Sheriff's Fund) and for various taxing bodies (Tax Collector Fund).
 All of the Sheriff's fiduciary activities are reported in a separate Combining Schedule of Changes in Balances Due to Taxing Bodies and Others (Schedule 5) on page 51.
 These activities have been excluded from the Sheriff's other financial statements because the Sheriff cannot use these assets to finance his operations.
 The Sheriff is responsible for ensuring that the assets reported in these funds are used for their intended purposes.